Table of Contents

 - Manage overall portfolio risk through diversification and prudent sizing.

-- Set a risk-reward ratio minimum of 1:2 to compensate for normal losing trades.
+- Set a risk-reward ratio trading mini lots of 1:2 to compensate for normal losing trades.

 - Take profits incrementally.
 Close out some positions early to reduce risk exposure.